Supinderjitkaur/My-QA-Automation-Learning-Journey/README.md

 # My-QA-Automation-Learning-Journey

+## About Me
+I am an MCA Graduate with 2 years of experience as an Assistant Web Developer.
+I am currently transtioning back into IT with a focus on QA Automation Testing.

-Topics I will Learn :
+## Technologies I will Learn :
 -Manual Testing
 -SQL
 -java